ROMANS 8:

 So, how can we explain this requirement?

-of information that has been drawn from another source and inserted into
+information that has been drawn from another source and inserted into the

-of the verse takes on quite different meaning,
+verse takes on quite a different meaning, and, might

 Let me read it again.

-therefore now no condemnation to them which are in Christ Jesus".
+is therefore now no condemnation to them which are in Christ Jesus.”

 However, even if we eliminate this rather troublesome